Future Combat Systems Manned Ground Vehicles: Vehicles

-Reconnaissance and Surveillance Vehicle
+Reconnaissance and surveillance vehicle

-The XM1201 Reconnaissance and Surveillance Vehicle (RSV) featured a suite of advanced sensors to detect, locate, track, classify and automatically identify targets under all climatic conditions, day or night.
+The XM1201 reconnaissance and surveillance vehicle (RSV) featured a suite of advanced sensors to detect, locate, track, classify and automatically identify targets under all climatic conditions, day or night.

 The suite included a mast-mounted, long-range optoelectronic infrared sensor, an emitter mapping sensor for radio frequency interception and direction finding, chemical sensor and a multifunction radio frequency sensor.

 The RSV also features the onboard capability to conduct automatic target detection, aided target recognition and level-one sensor fusion.
 To further enhance the scout capabilities, the RSV was also to be equipped with Unattended Ground Sensors, a Small Unmanned Ground Vehicle with various payloads and two unmanned aerial vehicles.
 It was to be armed with a 30 mm MK44 autocannon and a coaxial 7.62 mm M240 machine gun.

-Mounted Combat System
+Mounted combat system

-The XM1202 Mounted Combat System (MCS) was planned as a successor to the M1 Abrams main battle tank.
+The XM1202 mounted combat system (MCS) was planned as a successor to the M1 Abrams main battle tank.

-The MCS was to provide both direct and beyond-line-of-sight ('indirect') firepower capability, and allowed for in-depth destruction of point targets up to 8 km away.
+The MCS was to provide both direct and beyond-line-of-sight ('indirect') firepower capability and allowed for in-depth destruction of point targets up to 8 km away.

-As of 2009 the MCS was to have had a crew of two and to be armed with an auto-loading 120 mm main gun, a 12.7 mm (.50) caliber machine gun, and a 40 mm automatic grenade launcher.
+As of 2009 the MCS was to have had a crew of two and to be armed with an autoloaded 120 mm main gun, a 12.7 mm (.50) caliber machine gun, and a 40 mm automatic grenade launcher.

 The MCS was intended to deliver precision fire at a rapid rate, in order to destroy multiple targets at standoff ranges quickly, and would complement the other systems in the unit of action.
 It would be capable of providing direct support to the dismounted infantry in an assault, defeating bunkers, and breaching walls during tactical assaults.
 It was also intended to be highly mobile, in order to maneuver out of contact and into positions of advantage; given the vehicle's light weight, this was especially important.

-The XM360 tank gun underwent test firing at Aberdeen Proving Ground beginning in March 2008.
+In May 2003, Army officials revealed a computer model of the MCS, allowing reporters to view the inside of the vehicle through a Cave automatic virtual environment.
+This concept used a crew of three.

+The Picatinny Arsenal XM360 tank gun had been selected by September 2006.
+The gun underwent test firing at Aberdeen Proving Ground beginning in March 2008.
+General Dynamics Armament and Technical Products was awarded a $14 million contract in 2007 to develop the ammunition handling system.
+In January 2008, Raytheon was awarded a $232 million contract to develop the XM1111 Mid-Range Munition.
+The munition had been test-fired from an M1 Abrams as early as March 2007.
+The Army tested a 27-round magazine ammunition handling system at Aberdeen Proving Ground by July 2008.

+This was considered the most complex of the three vehicles GDLS was contracted to build.